sherryduong93/Anime_Recommender/README.md

 * For recommendations from other users, I suspect some hidden gems in this list!

 ## Conclusion, Caveats and Next Steps
+* Due to computational/time constraints, I was not able to evaluate my content based recommender using all of the test day to get true evaluation.
 * Recommender system performance is notoriously hard to quantify.
 * Spot-checking a few instances is not enough to evaluate the entire model, and can be subjective depending on the user.
 * The RMSE is not an exact measure either, since the ultimate success of the project is to provide the most useful recommendations to users.